Amsterdam, Heart of The Netherlands

 Where Your Ship Docks

 Your ship will dock at the Cruise Terminal on the river IJ.
 The cruise facilities are modern with good access to public facilities.
 From the terminal it is just a 10-minute walk to the central train station.
 With the cruise ship at your back walk off to your right along the waterfront to reach the station and central Amsterdam.

 The cruise terminal is only a 20 minute ride from Amsterdam’s Schiphol Airport and just a ten minute walk to Amsterdam Central Train station.
 There is also frequent train service from the station to Schiphol Airport.
-Amsterdam has an excellent and inexpensive bus system
+Amsterdam also has an excellent and inexpensive bus system.

 The city is laid out like a fan with major streets radiating out from the Amsterdam Central Train station.
 The major canals arc across the fan along with a number of city streets.
 Most major streets are serviced by trams which run every few minutes.

 Traveling within Amsterdam by public transportion is easy to understand and very convenient.
 The network is operated by GVB throughout the central city and connects its neighborhoods with trains, trams, metro, bus and ferry.
 The least expensive and most convenient way to see the city is with GVB day passes.
 Available from 1 to 7 days, with prices starting from €8.50 per person, per day and valid on trams, buses and metros operated throughout Amsterdam.
 You can buy your tickets in advance from the GVB website HERE.

 The Netherlands, like other members of the EU uses the euro as its official currency.
 You will often discover that to avoid the use of the 1 and 2 cent coins, many cash transactions are rounded to the nearest five cents in the Netherlands.
 Credit and debit cards a commonly accepted but U.S. Dollars need to be changed into Euros.